laban405/credrails-test/README.md

 ### Other best practices included but not limited to are
 - Lazy loading and code splitting
 - Consistent Formatting with ESLint and Prettier
+- Used React Query which is a powerful library for managing server-side state in React applications